chuuuing/ocp4-metal-install/README.md

 ## Monitor the Bootstrap Process

-1. You can monitor the bootstrap process from the ocp-svc host at different log levels (debug, error, info)
+1. You can monitor the bootstrap process from the ocp-bastion host at different log levels (debug, error, info)

    ```bash
    ~/openshift-install --dir ~/ocp-install wait-for bootstrap-complete --log-level=debug